-Yes, according to the IRS and as decided in historical court cases, it is.
+Yes, according to the IRS and as decided in historical court cases, egg donor compensation is taxable.

-Yes, our accounting department will issue them by the deadline provided by the IRS, which is no later than February 1st.
+Yes, our accounting department will 1099s by the deadline provided by the IRS, which is no later than February 1st.

 When will I receive my 1099?

 All 1099s are mailed out by the IRS deadline of February 1st.
 All egg donors should receive their 1099 by the second week of February!

 Tax laws require Circle Surrogacy & Egg Donation to report egg donor stipends that we pay out to our egg donors.
 For information regarding your specific tax situation, please contact your tax accountant.